 Watching for Website Updates

-For pages that change infrequently (blog posts, documentation, changelog pages), use a monitoring tool with daily checks.
+For pages that change infrequently (blog posts, documentation, changelog pages), where you mainly want to know when a page was last updated, use a monitoring tool with daily checks.
 You will get an email when the page updates, with a summary of what changed.

 Tracking Multiple Pages